-The International Water Association’s Water and Development Congress & Exhibition (WDCE) 2025 will once again deliver a comprehensive programme focused on the water-related needs of low- and middle-income countries.
+The International Water Association’s Water and Development Congress & Exhibition (WDCE) 2025 once again delivered a comprehensive programme focused on the water-related needs of low- and middle-income countries.

-With an overarching theme of Water, sanitation, and innovation – pathways to progress and a resilient future, the 2025 edition will present solutions spanning water and sanitation services, the role of water in urban areas, the links between cities and basins, and the opportunities to achieve climate resilience.
-It will take place at the Queen Sirikit National Convention Center, Bangkok.
+With an overarching theme of Water, sanitation, and innovation – pathways to progress and a resilient future, the 2025 edition presented solutions spanning water and sanitation services, the role of water in urban areas, the links between cities and basins, and the opportunities to achieve climate resilience.
+It took place at the Queen Sirikit National Convention Center, Bangkok.

-Huge investments are being directed towards water and sanitation infrastructure, particularly in the Global South, and the event will encourage participants to share knowledge on innovations in science and practice, highlighting the opportunities of securing new and effective solutions in water and sanitation policy, technology, and management.
+Huge investments are being directed towards water and sanitation infrastructure, particularly in the Global South, and the event encouraged participants to share knowledge on innovations in science and practice, highlighting the opportunities of securing new and effective solutions in water and sanitation policy, technology, and management.

-The event will feature keynote addresses by leading sector figures, specially invited to share their experiences in shaping and delivering solutions.
-The programme will also provide a unique platform for water professionals to present and share their recent findings and insights.
-This will give you an opportunity to:
+The event featured keynote addresses by leading sector figures, specially invited to share their experiences in shaping and delivering solutions.
+The programme also provided a unique platform for water professionals to present and share their recent findings and insights.

 Meet inspiring thought leaders